IoanaPlaton/Data-Visualization/README.md

 Generate a scatter plot of mouse weight versus average observed tumor volume for the entire Capomulin treatment regimen.

-#Calculate Correlation and Regression
+# Calculate Correlation and Regression
 Calculate the correlation coefficient and linear regression model between mouse weight and average observed tumor volume for the entire Capomulin treatment regimen.

 Plot the linear regression model on top of the previous scatter plot.

 # References
-Referenced Happy Donut for trouble shooting errors Referenced Phython and Pandas website for error trouble shooting
+Referenced Happy Donut for trouble shooting errors.

+Referenced Phython and Pandas website for Jupyter Notbook version error trouble shooting.